Extract Links In PDF File

 using Aspose.Pdf.Annotations;

-In this step, you need to specify the path to the folder containing the PDF file from which you want to extract the links.
-Replace "YOUR DOCUMENT DIRECTORY" in the following code with the actual path to your documents folder:
+First things first, you need to specify the path to your documents.
+This is where you’ll point to the PDF file from which you want to extract links.

 string dataDir = "YOUR DOCUMENT DIRECTORY";